 In September 2014, Dan Bullman (Archives and Research Assistant) added the Arthur Style Guide to the end of MS148.001 Arthur print material.
-This object was found in former Director Anne Sauer's office after she left DCA in 2014.
+This object was found in former Director Anne Sauer's office after she left TARC in 2014.

 In April 2016, Liz Francis, Records Archivist, changed all location IDs with the prefix ARMS to new location IDs with the prefix IM.
 This was done to reflect the boxes' Iron Mountain barcodes.